UoC-Radio/icestreamer/README.md

 # IceStreamer
 A simple live audio streamer, intended as a replacement for DarkIce.

+IceStreamer supports only a single input source, which it can encode to multiple formats, in parallel, and send to multiple servers.
+It aims to cover the simple usecase of streaming audio for a web radio station.

+Robustness in IceStreamer is of major concern, so the most important feature perhaps is that it never stops when there are network errors while sending.
+If a certain stream is failing to send, it will reset its state and try establishing a new connection after a while.
+Note, though, that this feature does not work very well with GStreamer versions prior to 1.13.1, as it takes way too long to timeout (see https://bugzilla.gnome.org/show_bug.cgi?id=571722 for details).

 Supported capture interfaces:
 * Jack
 * ALSA